 A44.
+The DOL’s updated rules, effective September 16, 2020, provide that documentation in support of leave under the FFCRA should be provided “as soon as practicable, which in most cases will be when the Employee provides notice [of the need for leave].”
 The DOL’s guidance in connection with its temporary rule provides that documentation in support of a request for leave under the FFCRA “must include a signed statement containing the following information: (1) The employee’s name; (2) the date(s) for which leave is requested; (3) the COVID-19 qualifying reason for leave; and (4) a statement representing that the employee is unable to work or telework because of the COVID-19 qualifying reason.”
 The employee must provide additional documentation depending on the qualifying reason for the leave.
 The DOL went on to explain, “[a]n employee requesting paid sick leave [based on a government quarantine or isolation order] must provide the name of the government entity that issued the quarantine or isolation order to which the employee is subject.
 An employee requesting paid sick leave [based on a health care provider’s recommendation to quarantine] must provide the name of the health care provider who advised him or her to self-quarantine for COVID-19 related reasons.”

 An employee requesting paid sick leave to care for an individual must provide either (1) the name of the government entity that issued the quarantine or isolation order to which the individual is subject or (2) the name of the health care provider who advised the individual to self-quarantine, depending on the precise reason for the request.
 An employee requesting to take paid sick leave or expanded family and medical leave to care for his or her child must provide the following information: (1) the name of the child being cared for; (2) the name of the school, place of care, or child care provider that closed or became unavailable due to COVID-19 reasons; and (3) a statement representing that no other suitable person is available to care for the child during the period of requested leave.
 The DOL temporary rule also allows employers to collect any other documentation needed to substantiate a claim for a tax credit with the IRS.
 The IRS guidance provides that “with respect to the employee’s inability to work or telework because of a need to provide care for a child older than fourteen during daylight hours, a statement that special circumstances exist requiring the employee to provide care.”